solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 Working with LLMs can be challenging because you may not always have control over the data the model was trained on.
 Regardless, we should always evaluate the model's performance and outputs.
-It's still important to measure the model's accuracy, similarity, groundedness, and relevance of the output.
+It is still important to measure the model's accuracy, similarity, groundedness, and relevance of the output.
 This helps provide transparency and trust to stakeholders and users.